RandyRDavila/GraphCalc/paper.md

 1      6    12              4.0                    2
 ```

-When creating, recreating, and updating a dataset of computed properties on graphs, performance considerations appear rather quickly.
-However, when dealing with scientific and mathematical discovery, as is the case with automated conjecturing systems, exactness of solutions is needed.
-Thus, each graph invariant included in `GraphCalc` is computed exactly, and wherever possible, solved using mixed-integer programming.
+In contrast to general graph libraries such as NetworkX or igraph, `GraphCalc` emphasizes coverage over convenience, providing researchers with one of the most extensive collections of computable graph invariants available in open-source software.
+Its design is particularly suited to mathematical exploration on small to medium graphs, where symbolic relationships among invariants are often most visible and meaningful.
+By enabling fast, programmatic access to both standard and obscure graph parameters, `GraphCalc` lowers the barrier to large-scale experimentation and supports the discovery of new relationships in discrete mathematics.

-The library supports both classical and advanced invariants.
-These include:
+The library includes exact implementations of:

-- Fundamental quantities such as *independence number*, *clique number*, and *chromatic number* (each computed exactly via integer programming),
+- Fundamental quantities such as independence number, clique number, and chromatic number (via integer programming),
-- Spectral properties related to *graph energy*, i.e., eigen values of various matrices defined by graphs [@LiShiGutman2012],
+Spectral properties related to graph energy, i.e., eigenvalues of adjacency and Laplacian matrices [@LiShiGutman2012],
-- Degree-sequence-based invariants like *residue* [@residue], *annihilation number* [@LevitMandrescu2022], and *Slater number* [@GeRa2017],
+- Degree-sequence-based invariants like residue [@residue], annihilation number [@LevitMandrescu2022], and Slater number [@GeRa2017],
-- Dynamic coloring parameters such as the *zero forcing number*, the *k-forcing number*, *power domination number*, and numerous other variants [@AIMMINIMUMRANKSPECIALGRAPHSWORKGROUP20081628; @AMOS20151; @DAVILA2019115; @DavilaHenningMagnantPepper2018],
+- Propagation-based parameters including zero forcing, k-forcing, and power domination variants [@AIMMINIMUMRANKSPECIALGRAPHSWORKGROUP20081628; @AMOS20151; @DAVILA2019115; @DavilaHenningMagnantPepper2018],
-- Domination-type parameters including *total*, *connected*, *Roman*, *rainbow*, *k-domination* [@HaHeHe_core; @HaHeHe_topics; @HeYe2010],
+- Domination-type invariants such as total, connected, Roman, rainbow, and restrained domination [@HaHeHe_core; @HaHeHe_topics; @HeYe2010],
-- Structural predicates that test for properties like *claw-free*, *triangle-free*, *diamond-free*, or *bull-free* graphs.
+- Structural predicates for classes like claw-free, triangle-free, diamond-free, and bull-free graphs.

-In total, `GraphCalc` provides over 100 graph-related functions for invariant evaluation, spectral analysis, structural testing, and graph generation—many of which are unavailable in other Python packages.
-All are computed *exactly*, leveraging integer programming, enumeration, or symbolic methods.
-As such, `GraphCalc` is not only a powerful research tool for graph theorists, but also a critical enabler for automated reasoning systems seeking to discover new mathematical truths.
+Together, these functions cover an expansive and often underrepresented space of graph invariants.
+Many of these are unavailable in other Python libraries, and all are computed exactly using a mix of solver-based optimization, enumeration, and symbolic methods.
+As such, `GraphCalc` serves not only as a comprehensive computational toolkit for graph theorists, but as a foundational component in modern systems for automated conjecture generation and symbolic discovery.

 ## Statement of Need